 Things changed when I recently researched and learned that passion fruits are ranking number 1 in the list of high fiber fruits, beating even dried figs or prunes with the highest dietary fiber content of around 10%.
 Let alone all other nutrients.
 Nowadays I spoon these exotic fruits frequently as a light and healthy breakfast, if I can get them at a reasonable price.

 5. Dried Figs

-Not only in sports, dried figs are welcome as energy rich and good sources of fiber.
+Not only in sports, dried figs are welcome as energy rich and good source of fiber.
 They are easy to cut and also delicious ingredients when baking cakes or bread, or when cooking lentil dishes.
 Dried figs can also be processed into chutneys or energy balls.

 On top of that figs contain little acidity and are a blessing for the digestive system.
-Their numerous small seeds provide the gut with many healthy dietary fibers.
+Their numerous small seeds provide the bowels with many healthy dietary fibers.
 That’ s why figs can also be used against constipation.
 In that case simply cover some dried fruits with water in the evening, leave them to stand overnight and consume them sober in the morning together with the soaking water.

 For a simple and plain snack just split and spit the avocado and sprinkle some pepper and salt on it.
 Before you start to spoon the nutrient dense fruit, make sure to offer the other half to your loved one:)

 As you can imagine I’m always on the hunt for healthy, clean eating snacks.
 Energy balls are a great and filling snack idea for weight management.
 Here I present my very first energy balls, I’ve ever made.
 They contain two fruits high in roughage (prunes and dried apples), which I usually combine with almonds.